 11: Ayr – Ayrshire

-Ayr Beach stretches along the shores of the Firth of Clyde in the county of Ayrshire where it offers easy access to a number of other beaches between Bracken Bay 5 miles to the south and Ardrossan 20 miles to the north.
+Ayr Beach stretches along the shores of the Firth of Clyde in the county of Ayrshire where it offers easy access to several other beaches between Bracken Bay 5 miles to the south and Ardrossan 20 miles to the north.

 All of the beaches along this southwest region of the country are worth a visit, but Ayr Beach with its golden sands and relaxed seaside atmosphere is, in my opinion, one of the best beaches on Scotland’s mainland.